nzewdie12/cloud-notes/02-linux-basics/commands.md

   - 'grep -w [word] [file]' -> searches for **Whole** word in file
   - 'grep -i: case sensitive
   - 'grep -E [pattern1]|[pattern2]: can search for mutiple words at once
+  - 'grep "^d" : words that start with d

 ## Variables